Exploring the limits of no backward in time signalling: Two-time quantum states

 In the standard quantum formalism, the timing of all measurements are fixed.
 Considering such cases, or mixtures of them, we obtain precisely the same polytope of correlations as in the classical case.

-However, as discovered by Aharonov, Bergmann and Lebowitz \cite{ABL}, and developed further in subsequent works \cite{Aharonov1991,Aharonov,multi,Ralph2014}, in quantum mechanics one can impose on a system a final state in addition to and independently from the initial state.
-The influence of the final state then propagates backwards in time from the final time to any previous times.
-This raises the obvious question about signalling backwards in time in such situations.
+However, as discovered by Aharonov, Bergmann and Lebowitz \cite{ABL}, and developed further in subsequent works \cite{Aharonov1991,Aharonov,multi,Ralph2014}, in quantum mechanics systems can have imposed on them a final state in addition to and independently from the initial state.
+The initial and final states together determine what happens at intermediate times.
+We call such situations `two-time states'.
+Nature could provide the final boundary condition.
+Such situations have never been observed, but they are theoretically possible.
+In fact there are a few proposals for the possible existence of such situations: as a final state of the Universe or a final state at the singularity of a black hole \cite{AhaPeronal,AhaRoh05,Aharonov,Hartle,Gell-Mann,maldacena}.

-Systems with two time boundary conditions, initial and final, can be prepared in two ways:

-a) By experimental post-selection.
+Note that the fundamental postselection described above can be simulated easily experimentally.
 For example, by performing a measurement at the final time, and considering only those cases which yield a subset of the possible results.

-b) By fundamental post-selection.
-For example, Nature could just provide the final boundary condition with certainty.
-Such situations have never been observed, but they are theoretically possible.
-In fact there are a few proposals for the possible existence of such situations: as a final state of the Universe or a final state at the singularity of a black-hole \cite{AhaPeronal,*AhaRoh05,*Aharonov,Hartle,Gell-Mann,maldacena}.
+Two-time states in general allow for backwards in time signalling between two intermediate times.
+It is interesting to understand whether there could be non-trivial subclasses of two-time states that do not lead to backward in time signalling in the situations considered in the previous section, namely when there is definite or indefinite relative timing.
+Such a subclass would then provide a model with which to study the general results obtained previously.

+In the case of parallel experiments with definite relative timing, in the appendix we show that the only two-time states that do not lead to signalling are those without post-selection, or with trivial post-selection\footnote{i.e. post-selection on the maximally mixed state.}.
+Thus in this case, it is not possible to find a non-trivial class of states.

+For the case of definite relative timing with Alice's experiments coming before Bob's, we show in the appendix that there is a non-trivial class of two-time states that do not lead to backward-in-time signalling.
+These correspond to states where for Bob there is no post-selection, or a trivial post-selection taking place.
+However, Alice is indeed allowed to perform a non-trivial post-selection in general.

+Finally, for the case of indefinite relative timing, we show in Appendix~\ref{ap:two-time} (and sketch below) that there again exists a non-trivial subclass of two-time states that does not allow for backwards in time signalling.